lustielsd/wq-dyy/docx/source/index.rst

           （3）Integrated sample management and data management functions （4）The analysis modules are derived from the widely accepted algorithms and open source programs in the published literature.
  * :ref:`(4.2)Analysis function list`
-             The analysis module creates a PE library directory under the selected sample directory, imports the original PE sequencing data in the History Panel, and uses Trimmomatic PE to cut and filter.
+             Original data quality control： The analysis module creates a PE library directory under the selected sample directory, imports the original PE sequencing data in the History Panel, and uses Trimmomatic PE to cut and filter.
 Thus, the optimized sequence of the sample is obtained.
 Note that the name of the library is composed of numbers, letters and underlines, and the beginning and the end cannot be underlined.
 If the library catalog already exists, it cannot be created, and indicates that the Library Directory has an error.

+             Raw data statistics：The analysis module, according to the selected samples, carries on the data statistics to the imported sequencing sequence.
+The analysis module refers to FASTX-Toolkit v0.0.13 software (http://hannonlab.cshl.edu/fastx_toolkit/index.html).

+             The web application： has a simple interface with a single button [Upload and GO].
+Ourscientists upload a plain text file containing gene expression levels from twosamples, representing two experimental conditions.
+Accepting the file, the softwarewill return a table of differentially expressed genes and a scatter plot of thesegenes whose X-axis is control and Y-axis is treatment.
+If an invalid gene expressionis given, the web application returns a page informing the user to provide thecorrect format

  5.use case
 ==========
 * :ref:`(5.1)use case`